-Land owners or members of groups with the Always Allow Edit Terrain ability assigned to their role can edit terrain.
-Members in a role with this ability can edit terrain on a group-owned parcel.
+Land owners or members of groups with the Always Allow Edit Terrain ability assigned to their role can use the Edit Terrain tool to change the shape of land.
+Members in a role with this ability can edit terrain only on a parcel owned by their group.

 What type of environment are you making?